 An analysis of 266 potential environmental contributors to type 2 diabetes links the disease to individuals who have higher levels of polychlorinated biphenyls (PCBs) and the pesticide heptachlor, as well a form of vitamin E found at high levels in soybean and corn oil.
 The researchers used NHANES data from 1999 to 2006.
-Type 2 diabetes prevalence among those with high levels of heptachlor epoxide, a break down product of heptachlor, was at about two times higher than those with low levels of the compound.
+Type 2 diabetes prevalence among those with high levels of heptachlor epoxide, a breakdown product of heptachlor, was about two times higher than those with low levels of the compound.

 [Patel CJ, et al. 2010.
 PLoS ONE 5(5): e10746.]

 - Low Dose of Some Persistent Organic Pollutants Predicts Type 2 Diabetes: A Nested Case–Control Study

 Study links low dose exposure to some persistent organic pollutants (POPs) to type 2 diabetes.
 The authors report that some POPs, including highly chlorinated PCBs, PBB153 and the organochlorine insecticides trans-nonachlor, oxychlordane and mirex, were associated with type 2 diabetes over an 18-year period, especially in obsese people.
 However, POPs did not show a traditional dose–response relationship with diabetes.
 Instead, POPs showed strong associations at relatively low exposures.
 The authors conclude that exposure to relatively low concentrations of certain POPs may play a role in the increased incidence of diabetes in the United States.

 [Lee D-H, et al. 2010.
 Environ Health Perspect 118(9): doi:10.1289/ehp.0901480]